museumsvictoria/spatial_audio_server/README.md

   *Microsoft Visual Studio Build Tools* are installed with the *C++ build tools* box ticked.
 This provides a linker for the rust compiler.
 Be sure to download and install these first.
 As of writing this, the current version is 2019.

-  On Windows, **ninja** is also required for building the `shaderc` dependency.
-  You can download the release from [here](https://github.com/ninja-build/ninja/releases).
-Unzip the `ninja.exe` file and place it somewhere you are happy for it to stay.
-Ensure that the `ninja.exe` file is accessible via the `Path` environment variable.

   **Audio APIs**